Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 Since we have PINN with ssh also configured, it will enable ssh on the first boot of RaspbianLite and we will be able to access it from the terminal console.

 From now on there is no more graphical environment.
-After all, this RaspberryPi is going to be in the body of the SpotMicro reacting to events, so, will perform better without graphical environment.
+After all, this RaspberryPi is going to be in the body of the SpotMicroAI reacting to events, so, will perform better without graphical environment.

 ![pinn-raspbian-lite-installation-done](pinn-raspbian-lite-installation-done.JPG)